-2.10 INVESTMENTS
+2.9 INVESTMENTS

 Current asset investments are a form of financial instrument and are initially recognised at their transaction cost and subsequently measured at fair value at the Balance Sheet date, unless the value cannot be measured reliably in which case it is measured at cost less impairment.
 Investment gains and losses, whether realised or unrealised, are combined and presented as 'Gains/(Losses) on investments' in the Consolidated Statement of Financial Activities.
+Investments are considered to be current as the Trust does not hold investments long term.
+Investments which are gifted or donated are, wherever possible, held until the market is sufficient to secure a sales value equivalent to at least the value of the investment at the date the gift was made.